Why Can't I Get Over My Ex?

 4. Create a support system.

 When I was going through my breakup, I had a coach, a therapist, and a deep & loving sisterhood of women.
 They were my healing squad– always reminding me why I was on this journey and showing me the woman I was becoming.
 You do not have to walk this path alone.
 And, in fact, it’s much more painful and laborious when you try to do it on your own.
-Join my community of single women who are in all stages of single-ness.
-We have each other’s back each other in the journey.
+One of the best things you can do for yourself is to find your support sisterhood, either virtually or in-person!

 As I mentioned above, watching YouTube videos and reading articles like this are enlightening and helpful.
 However, they are NOT substitutes for real, deep healing.
 So really work on integrating the information in this article– work with a breakup coach, join a support group, or find a practice partner to help you take these concepts/practices and build them into your life.